 To achieve high financial wellness, we need to have a greater understanding of our finances and financial situation.
 It is for this reason that financial wellness goes hand in hand with financial advice.
-Over 56% of people with a superior financial wellness have a dedicated financial adviser, along with 41% of those considered to be financially well also seeing an adviser.
-In comparison, over 99% of people who are financially unwell have either never seen an adviser or no longer see an adviser (WSSA Workplace Financial Wellness Index 2016).
+Over 56% of people with a superior financial wellness have a dedicated financial advisor, along with 41% of those considered to be financially well also seeing an advisor.
+In comparison, over 99% of people who are financially unwell have either never seen an advisor or no longer see an advisor (WSSA Workplace Financial Wellness Index 2016).

-This high correlation between financial wellness and use of financial advisers shows just how valuable receiving advice can be for both your financial wellness and overall happiness.
+This high correlation between financial wellness and use of financial advisors shows just how valuable receiving advice can be for both your financial wellness and overall happiness.